moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_semantic_model/deploy_lens_on_dataos/index.md

     logLevel: info # Log level for metrics (optional)
 ```

-A typical deployment of a Lens Resource includes the following components:
+A typical deployment of Lens Resource includes the following components:

 | **Section** | **Description** |
 | --- | --- |